NasalDaemon/Static-DI/docs/domain-syntax.md

 * The `domain` keyword is used instead of `cluster` to introduce a `domain` block
 * The first node named is the nexus-node, which will be made to conform to the responsibilities of the nexus
-* Node names must be spelt correctly to represent the following properties, which are enforced in the C++ build step once all the types are known:
+* Node names must be spelled correctly to represent the following properties, which are enforced in the C++ build step once all the types are known:
     * Stateless unary: pascalCase
     * Stateful unary: CamelCase
     * Non-unary (sub-domain or sub-cluster): ALL_CAPS
-* unary-to-unary sub-node connections must use strong arrows `--->>>`, all of which will be made to get stronger as the total number of these connections increases
+* Unary-to-unary sub-node connections must use strong arrows `--->>>`, all of which will be made to get stronger as the total number of these connections increases

 ## Example
 ```